seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 .. includefrags:: demos/tutorial/base_io/example1.cpp
    :fragment: header

-Function :dox:`BamFileIn#readRecord` reads the header from the input SAM file and :dox:`BamFileOut#writeRecord` writes it to the BAM output file.
+Function :dox:`BamFileIn#readHeader` reads the header from the input SAM file and :dox:`BamFileOut#writeHeader` writes it to the BAM output file.

 Accessing the Records
 """""""""""""""""""""